Robert D.Cookson, Senior - Radar Killed in Action 17 March 1945

 December 7, 1941, would alter the lives of our family forever.

 Uncle Bob was inducted into the Army in January of 1943, leaving his wife, young son and family behind.
 All with a second child on the way.
 I don't know what that feeling must have been like, to stand on a train moving away from the station watching your pregnant wife and little boy disappear in the distance behind you.
 The uncertainty filling your mind about what you were about to embark on, not knowing when you would see your loved ones again, or if you would see them again.
-It didn't matter.
-A job needed to be done, and he had to help see it through.
-Uncle Bob did that and much more.
-Living his life with dignity, and with a profound love of his family, he went off to war.

 With emotions that cannot be put into words, we dedicate this website to our Uncle Bob, with fondness for a man we never knew but who has captured our hearts.
-We can only imagine.
-We invite others to join us.

 We have made great efforts to ensure the accuracy of the content herein.
 If we have presented information regarding the 500th BG incorrectly or have you additional information on our Uncle Bob, please let us know via our Contact Us page.

-9 January 1945.
-Uncle Bob wrote his mother that he felt his "chances don't look too bright" of making it home.
 "Some of our ships have been rammed by Japs and I don't like that at all.
 Especially, when we are the lead ship."

 22 January 1945.
 Uncle Bob Wrote his mother, "We really blew up the plant and I don't think we'll have to go back there for a while.
 We had a few fighter attacks and some flak but only got one little hole in our ship.
 A lot sure goes through my mind though and I do a lot of wondering and worrying.
 NO future."